 As of our most recent update, there are 87 licensed real estate agents in Dixie County, FL.
 This includes both real estate brokers and sales agents across all cities.

-We do two major updates per hear with monthly "cleaning" of email addresses.
+We do two major updates per year with monthly "cleaning" of email addresses.
 (See complete Update Schedule.)
 Your purchase includes 12 months of free updates, ensuring you always have current contact information.
 Subsequent updates after a year are heavily discounted.

 Yes!
 Enter your email address in the form on this page to receive 100 free FL real estate agent records from the county of your choice, including Dixie County.

-The Dixie County, FL real estate agent list is delivered as an Excel CSV file, which downloads immediately after purchase.
+The Dixie County, FL real estate agent email list is delivered as an Excel CSV file, which downloads immediately after purchase.

 Can I use this list for email marketing?

-The list includes 87 email addresses for Dixie County, FL real estate agents.
-The list can be imported into any Email Service Platform such as MailChimp or Constant Contact or Dr Bill's very own Zap Contact.
+The email list includes 87 email addresses for Dixie County, FL real estate agents.
+The email list can be imported into any Email Service Platform such as MailChimp or Constant Contact or Dr Bill's very own Zap Contact.

-Each Dixie County, FL agent record includes: Full name (first, middle, last, suffix), email address, office name and complete address (street, city, state, ZIP, county), office phone and fax numbers (when available), cell phone (for 14 agents), and license number with type classification (broker or sales agent).
+Each Dixie County, FL real estate agent record includes: Full name (first, middle, last, suffix), email address, office name and complete address (street, city, state, ZIP, county), office phone and fax numbers (when available), cell phone (for 14 agents), and license number with type classification (broker or sales agent).

 How accurate is the Dixie County, FL agent data?

 We guarantee 96% accuracy on all Dixie County, FL agent data.
-If more than 4% of your list contains incorrect information, we provide prorated refunds or replacement records.
+If more than 4% of your email list contains incorrect information, we provide prorated refunds or replacement records.
 Our bi-annual major updates with monthly email verification ensure data quality remains high.

 Can I target specific Dixie County, FL cities?